aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Installation

-First, jump into a working directory and clone the repository from GitHub.
+First, in your terminal, navigate to your `workspace` directory and clone the repository from GitHub.
 Don't forget, you can use the `TAB` key to complete long directory names (but not GitHub URLs!).

 ```
 cd workspace
 git clone https://github.com/[COHORT-YEAR]/kata-objects-and-arrays
 cd kata-objects-and-arrays
-yarn install
+yarn
 ```

 The last command installs a bunch of stuff that you'll need to make the exercise work correctly.

-Wait until it's done and then type:
+## The first test

+To run the first test from your terminal:

 ```
 yarn test getGreeting